Canada at the Summer Olympics: Sport climbing

 Canada has never won an Olympic medal in sport climbing.
-Their best finish was 14th at the women's combined competition at the 2020 games.
+Their best finish was 14th in the women's combined competition at the 2020 games.

 Surfing

 Canada has never won an Olympic medal in surfing.
-They have never participated in the event.
+Their best finish was tied for 17th in the women's shortboard competition at the 2024 games.

 Table tennis

 Canada has never won an Olympic medal in table tennis since its introduction in the 1988 games.
-Their best finish was fifth in the men's singles tournament at the 1996 games.
+Their best finish was tied for fifth in the men's singles tournament at the 1996 games.

 Taekwondo

 Dominique Bosshart won a bronze medal when the sport of taekwondo was introduced at the 2000 Sydney games.
 Karine Sergerie won silver in the 67 kilogram event, achieving Canada's best-ever finish in taekwondo at the Olympic Games.

 Tennis

-Canada's lone medal in Olympic tennis was the surprising victory by the men's doubles team of Sébastien Lareau and Daniel Nestor, who beat the home favourite Australian team in the 2000 Sydney games.
+Canada's first medal in Olympic tennis was the surprising victory by Sébastien Lareau and Daniel Nestor in the men's double competition of the 2000 Sydney games, beating the home favourite Australian team.
+Gabriela Dabrowski and Félix Auger-Aliassime won bronze in the mixed doubles competition at the 2024 games.